talkon2000/u1-project-cd-collection/Readme.md

 ## Assignment 1: Planning
 #### ** This assignment should be done after 'Writing and Testing Functional Requirements'
-In this project, you will be designing a number of java classes with the end goal of sorting a collection of CDs.
+In this project, you will be designing a number of java classes with the end goal of sorting a Library of CDs.
 The data will come from a file ```cds_short.txt``` that we will provide for you (more on that later).

 For this assignment, you need to create a Plant UML file with the classes, and if possible, the methods you think you will need.

 ### Things you need to know:
-    A user should be able to give the program an entire collection of CDs.
+    A user should be able to give the program an entire Library of CDs.
     The program should be able to:
     * turn the data into java objects that represent their real-world counterparts.
-    * Sort the collection
+    * Sort the Library
-    * Search the collection for CDs from a particular artist
+    * Search the Library for CDs from a particular artist
-    * Search the collection for songs with a particular title.
+    * Search the Library for songs with a particular title.

 Important to note: There is no 'right' answer here.
 The point of this assignment is to practice with Plant UML and make sure you understand the project.
 You will meet with your product owner once you are done and talk about your solution.